 - Capacity Utilization: Compares average meeting attendees to available capacity

-Administrators on Pro and Enterprise plans can export the data from the leaderboard to a .csv file.
+Administrators on Pro and Premier plans can export the data from the leaderboard to a .csv file.

 Getting no-show (abandoned) meeting data

 Available for organizations starting at the Pro plan: You can find information about abandoned meetings in dashboard exports.
 Look for the Automatically unbooked at column in the export.

 In the future, this will be available via the dashboard's analytics section directly.